dh-huiding/dh-huiding.github.io/_pages/research.md

 </div>

 ## [Getting the Price Right?
 The Impact of Competitive Bidding in the Medicare Program](https://direct.mit.edu/rest/article-abstract/107/1/204/113161/Getting-the-Price-Right-The-Impact-of-Competitive) <br/>
-Joint with Mark Duggan and Amanda Starc <br/>
-*Review of Economics and Statistics*
+Joint with Mark Duggan and Amanda Starc. *Review of Economics and Statistics* (2015)

 <button class="abstract-toggle" onclick="toggleAbstract('abstract5', this)">Abstract</button>
 <div id="abstract5" class="abstract">